Ben-m-s/Sitecore82TDS/README.md

 - Build, re-build, clear builds/stops/starts compose services (containers)
 - Optional Visual Studio automatic pull, build, and run of necessary container images in the background.

+[This repository](https://github.com/Ben-m-s/SockerVS2017) is a fork from Per's orginal with the required changes to support the advantages proposed here.

 ## Prerequisites

 - Windows 10 Fall Creators Update